cynraw/Python_programming_PLP/README.md

 You can achieve encapsulation in Python by defining private attributes and methods within a class.
 By convention, private attributes and methods are prefixed with a single underscore (_).
 While Python does not have strict private modifiers like some other languages, the underscore prefix serves as a warning to other developers not to access or modify the attributes and methods directly from outside the class.

 Accessing private attributes through getter methods (or properties) is a best practice in OOP because it promotes encapsulation, ensures data integrity, and provides flexibility and maintainability in your code.
 It also allows you to add additional logic, such as validation or computation, when accessing or modifying attributes.

+Getter methods are used to retrieve the value of a private attribute.
+Setter methods are used to modify the value of a private attribute, often with validation or additional logic.
+Together, they ensure encapsulation, data integrity, and flexibility in your code.

+## Inheritance in Python
+It allows classes to inherit attributes and methods from other classes.
+The new class inherits attributes and methods from the existing class, known as the parent or base class.
+The new class is called the child or derived class.

+Inheritance promotes code reuse by allowing the child class to inherit and extend the functionality of the parent class.
+This helps in creating hierarchical relationships between classes and organizing code in a more structured and logical manner.